-Prior to his role at Coastal Community, Adrian served as Executive Vice-President of Retail Operations at Conexus Credit Union in Regina, and was past Executive Vice-President, Operations and E-business.
-He has also held a range of senior level positions with Information Services Corporation, IMC Kalium, IMC Agrico, and SaskTel.
-Adrian has senior management experience in the private, public, and cooperative sectors on a provincial, national, and international level.
-His past responsibilities include consultative roles in strategic alliances within the financial, mining, government, and telecommunications industry sectors.
+Adrian has senior management experience in the private, public, and co-operative sectors on a provincial, national, and international level - in the financial, mining, government, and telecommunications industry sectors.
 Adrian received his MBA from Queens University in 2000 and his Institute of Corporate Director education program designation in 2016.